Edit-aware RAW Reconstruction: Results

 We fix the parameters defining the sampling distributions of our modular ISP across all experiments.
 Specifically, we set $\sigma = 0.75$, $M=2,619$ (corresponding to all training images), $K=15$, and $d=5$.
 For the approximator MLPs, we follow the architecture and training protocol of~\cite{conde2024nilut}: the LUT MLP $c$ uses three input and output features, and the tone MLP $\psi$ uses one input and output feature.
 The edit-aware loss $\mathcal{L}_\mathrm{sRGB}$ is computed using the standard $\ell_2$ error.

 For evaluation, reconstructed RAW images are saved in DNG format~\cite{dng} and edited using Adobe Photoshop.
-While our method employs a simplified ISP, Photoshop represents a full-featured, complex software ISP; nonetheless, our approach demonstrates strong performance as we shall show in our experiments.
+Photoshop represents a full-featured, complex software ISP that is independent of our training pipeline.
+Our method does not assume access to or differentiability of the ISP used at inference.
+We evaluate using Photoshop to demonstrate robustness to unknown processing.
 We select edits that are diverse, realistic, and representative of common user adjustments.
 Specifically, we apply the five edits listed in Table~\ref{tab:edits} using Adobe Camera RAW, Photoshop’s plugin for RAW image editing.
 Each edit specifies the adjusted settings or parameters, and their values; a single edit may modify multiple parameters simultaneously.
 For example, `Presets' in Table~\ref{tab:edits} adjust several ISP parameters at once to achieve a particular style.
 For consistency and reproducibility, the same fixed set of edits are applied to all test images.
-Two more edits are evaluated in Section~\ref{sec:other_edits} of the supplementary material.